The Crooked Treehouse

 100 minutes

 It's time for Romana to go back to Gallifrey.
 Surely this means more hijinks with those High Collared Asshole Time Lords.
-Wait, this is The Wrong Planet, morons.
+Wait, this is The Wrong Planet.
 This planet has way too many children on it.
 Kids are So Annoying.
 I'm so glad that all of The Doctor's companions have been grown ups since Screechy Susan and Vicki disappeared in season one.
 Maybe the Doctor will actually get a male companion who is age appropriate to his----DOCTOR, ONE OF THOSE LITTLE SHITS HAS STOWED AWAY ON YOUR TARDIS.
 GET HIM OUT!!!
 GET HIM---Damn it.

 Serial 9: State Of Decay